liferay/liferay-docs/develop/tutorials/articles/120-business-logic-and-data-access/03-business-logic-with-service-builder/04-service-trackers.markdown

--  Calling OSGi services from a [WAR-packaged portlet](/develop/tutorials/-/knowledge_base/7-0/upgrading-plugins-to-liferay-7) that's been upgraded to run on Liferay 7, but not [fully modularized](/develop/tutorials/-/knowledge_base/7-0/modularizing-an-existing-portlet) and made into an OSGi-friendly plugin
+-  Calling OSGi services from a [WAR-packaged portlet](/develop/tutorials/-/knowledge_base/7-0/upgrading-plugins-to-liferay-7) that's been upgraded to run on Liferay 7, but not [fully modularized](/develop/tutorials/-/knowledge_base/7-0/modularizing-an-existing-portlet) and made into an OSGi module

 +$$$

-**Note:**  The static utility classes that were useful in previous versions of Liferay (e.g., `UserLocalServiceUtil`) should not be called, if possible.
-There's no way to account for the dynamic environment of the OSGi runtime with the static utility classes, which is sad.
+**Note:**  The static utility classes that were useful in previous versions of Liferay (e.g., `UserLocalServiceUtil`) are there for compatibility but should not be called, if possible.
+There's no way to account for the dynamic environment of the OSGi runtime with the static utility classes.
+This means you could call a service that hasn't been deployed or started, which is sad.
 But be happy, because with a Service Tracker, you can make OSGi-friendly service calls.

 $$$